djaus2/MPU6050FallDetection/README.md

 Loop
 - Calculate Pitch and Roll
-- If Pitch or Roll are greater than triggers
+- If Pitch or Roll are greater than lesser trigger
   - Increment fallcount
   - If fallcount > largetrigger
     - Report fallen on ground